32 million people,built intovertical land.

 Above the city, across the river.

-The 1987 cable car across the Yangtze, a working commuter line, about four minutes across, at sunset.
-The view down on the Liberation Monument is the most-painted skyline in southwest China.
+The 1987 cable car across the Yangtze is a working commuter line, about four minutes across, with the most-painted skyline in southwest China underneath.
+At sunset the view back over the Liberation Monument peninsula is the photograph.
 Half the price of a tourist boat, twice the view.

 The cluster